Are you hoarding more stuff than you need? Here’s where to donate clothes, accessories and food in Singapore.

 Dignity Mama, multiple drop-off locations including Ng Teng Fong Hospital and National University Hospital

-7. Green Square
+8. Green Square

 Green Square aims to provide free textile recycling services to residents and organisations in Singapore.
 Fabrics collected will be sent to developing countries, where importers will sell them to the needy at affordable prices.
 It also promotes awareness of reducing, reusing and recycling through educating students in schools.

-Green Square, multiple drop-off locations including The Green Collective at Funan and Valleypoint Shopping Centre
+Green Square, multiple drop-off locations including The Green Collective at Funan and Valley Point Shopping Centre

-8. The Food Bank Singapore
+9. The Food Bank Singapore

-Founded by two passionate people with a determination to fight hunger and reduce food wastage, Food Bank sources and rescues over 800,000kg of food each year for its beneficiaries.
+Founded by two passionate people determined to fight hunger and reduce food wastage, Food Bank sources and rescues over 800,000kg of food each year for its beneficiaries.
 The food collected is distributed to various food relief efforts such as daily meal programmes and emergency food rations delivery.
 Everything goes through its network of partners, which include family service centres, soup kitchens, voluntary welfare organisations and schools with children from low-income families.

 Donate: With plenty of bank boxes dotting the island, you can easily find one to drop off non-perishable food (or adopt one for your office!).
 Food Bank accepts any unopened, non-expired dry or packaged food items for its cause.
 Alternatively, you can also give monetary donations – just $2 can provide a meal to someone in need.